osmosis-labs/docs/docs/networks/join-testnet.md

-## Or Install Osmosis Binary manually
+## Osmosis CLI

-Make sure you have [installed the Osmosis Binary (CLI)](../cli/install#manual-installation) prior to following the below instructions.
+Make sure you have [installed the Osmosis Binary (CLI)](../osmosis-core/osmosisd.md) prior to following the below instructions.

-You may also [use the Osmosis installer](../cli/install#quick-start) if you want everything to be done automatically.
+You may also [use the Osmosis installer](../osmosis-core/osmosisd.md) if you want everything to be done automatically.

 ## Faucet
 In order to get testnet tokens use  [https://faucet.osmosis.zone/](https://faucet.osmosis.zone/)